Maheer96/BaseScript/content/Leetcode Walker/Arrays & Hashing/Contains Duplicate.md

     def containsDuplicate(self, nums):
 ```

-Underneath the `containsDuplicate` function is where we write our solution.
+Underneath the `containsDuplicate` function is where we write our solution (to the HashSet approach).
 Our first step is to create an empty set using the set constructor that we will name `hashset`.

 ```python
 hashset = set()